 Minecraft slime farm

-This Minecraft slime farm design uses layers to trap Minecraft slime and iron golems to entice them from each layer and drop into a lava pit, until they eventually explode and shower slimeballs for you to collect.
+This Minecraft slime farm design uses layers to trap Minecraft slime and iron golems to entice them from each layer to then drop into a lava pit, until they eventually explode and shower slimeballs for you to collect.

 It makes clever use of lighting to make sure other hostile mobs such as skeletons and creepers don’t spawn with your slime, and can be scaled either way depending on your slime needs.

 That’s how to build a Minecraft slime farm and take control of these hostile blocks.
-If you’re looking for a swamp biome to set up camp, check out these Minecraft seeds, along with other Minecraft farm ideas to gather resources.
+If you’re looking for a swamp biome to set up camp, be sure to check out these Minecraft seeds, along with other Minecraft farm ideas to gather resources.